rjsalvadorr/portfolio-v5/content/posts/autocomposer.md

 ## Results

-Take a look at [rjsalvadorr.com/apps/autocomposer/](http://www.rjsalvadorr.com/apps/autocomposer/)
+Take a look at [the Autocomposer](http://www.rjsalvadorr.com/apps/autocomposer/)
 For more info, check out the [project wiki](https://github.com/rjsalvadorr/autocomposer-js/wiki) and [repository](https://github.com/rjsalvadorr/autocomposer-js).

 The AutoComposer is doing exactly what I want it to do.
 And it turns out that modern Javascript is really fun to play with!
 Although I have a lot more in mind for the AutoComposer, and a web browser might not be the best environment for those future plans.
 I may expand the music generation code and have it run on a proper web server so I can do more complicated (and exciting) things with music and code.